boyter/boyter.org/content/posts/2010-08-31-small-steps-teaching-neural-network-learn-letter.md

             </p>

             <p>
               The first is the easiest to code so I am going to go with that.
 The first thing we need is a way to open the image and convert it to a list of data.
-I am going to just iterate over each row and for each pixel that&#8217;s black add a 1 to a list otherwise a 0.
+I am going to just iterate over each row and for each pixel that's black add a 1 to a list otherwise a 0.
 I also added some methods to save and load the network to disk.
             </p>

             <p>